RaspAP/raspap-docs/docs/insiders.md

 ## How to become a sponsor
 You can become a sponsor using your individual or organization's GitHub account.
 Just [pick any tier from $10/month](https://github.com/sponsors/RaspAP) and complete the checkout.
-Then, after a few hours, you will be added as a team member to the super-secret private GitHub repository containing the Insiders edition, which has all exclusive features.
+You will be automatically granted access to the private GitHub repository containing the Insiders edition, which has all exclusive features.
-In addition, you get access to Insiders-only team discussions and content.
+In addition, you will be added as a team member with access to Insiders-only team discussions and content.

 [Join our awesome sponsors :octicons-heart-fill-24:](https://github.com/sponsors/RaspAP){ .md-button .md-button--primary }